mediait/storm-cookbook/README.md

 # Storm Chef Cookbook

-This cookbook has been forked from [hmalphettes/storm-project-cookbook](https://github.com/hmalphettes/storm-project-cookbook) and a first pass of modifications have been made to support Storm 0.8.2, added recipe for a single node cluster deployment, a recipe for a UI node and added/cleaned some options.
+This cookbook has been forked from [hmalphettes/storm-project-cookbook](https://github.com/hmalphettes/storm-project-cookbook) and a first pass of modifications have been made to support any Storm version (0.8.2 by default), added recipe for a single node cluster deployment, a recipe for a UI node and added/cleaned some options.
 I am using this cookbook with Chef Solo and Vagrant.
 Lots of modifications are still required to put this cookbook in better shape.

 This cookbook will install the following:
 - Zookeeper, current Ubuntu package
 - ZeroMQ 2.1.7
 - JZMQ, [Nathan Marz frozen version](https://github.com/nathanmarz/jzmq)
-- Storm 0.8.2
+- Storm 0.8.2 by default but configurable

 # Requirement

 - Ubuntu Linux
 - Java 1.7 need to be installed.
 I suggest this [Java cookbook](git://github.com/opscode-cookbooks/java.git)

 # Recipes